sanjei1310/Ecommerce-aggregator/README.md

 This is an MVP (Minimum Viable Product) that demonstrates the core functionality of an e-commerce aggregator.
 The application uses mock data for demonstration purposes.
 In a production environment, this would be integrated with real e-commerce APIs.

+### To customize the mock data:
+Edit `src/services/mockDataService.js` to add or modify products.

+### To change the theme:
+Modify the color palette in `tailwind.config.js`.

+### To add new platforms:
+1. Add platform data in mockDataService.js
+2. Update platform colors in ProductCard.js
+3. Add platform logo references

+---

+**Built with ❤️ for modern shoppers**